huggingface/blog/synthetic-data-save-costs.md

 ### 3.4 Performance and cost comparison

-How do these different approaches compare?
+How well does our custom model perform?
+And what are the overall pros and cons of the three approaches we discussed in the beginning: (1) manually creating your own model, (2) only using an LLM API, or (3) using an LLM API to create synthetic data for a custom model?
 The table below displays the trade-offs across different factors and we discuss different metrics based on our example dataset underneath.

 <p align="center">
     <img src="https://github.com/huggingface/blog/blob/moritzlaurer/synthetic-data-save-costs/assets/176_synthetic-data-save-costs/table_pros_cons.png?raw=true" alt="table_pros_cons" width=85%>
 </p>

 Let's start with task performance.
 How does the small fine-tuned ~0.13B parameter RoBERTa-base model compare to the much larger LLMs?
-The bar chart below shows that the custom model fine-tuned on 1811 texts performs on par with the LLMs, and it would be trivial to create more training data.
+The bar chart below shows that the custom model fine-tuned on 1811 texts achieves 94% accuracy - the same as its teacher Mixtral and GPT4!
 A small model could never compete with a much larger LLM out-of-the-box, but fine-tuning it on some high-quality data brings it to the same level of performance.
 The fine-tuned model can only do the one specific task we have trained it to do, but it does it very well.
+It would be trivial to create more training data to adapt the model to new domains or more complex tasks.

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/176_synthetic-data-save-costs/fig_mixtral_gpt_roberta.png" alt="fig_mixtral_gpt_roberta" width=95%>
 </p>

 Second, compute costs and inference speed.
 The main compute costs in practice will be inference, i.e. running the model after it has been trained.
 Let's assume that in your production use case, you need to process 1 million sentences in a given time period.
 Our fine-tuned RoBERTa-base model runs efficiently on a small T4 GPU with 16GB RAM, which costs $0.6 per hour on an [Inference Endpoint](https://ui.endpoints.huggingface.co/).
-It has a latency of 0.13 seconds and a throughput of 61 sentences per second with batch_size=8.
+It has a latency of 0.13 seconds and a throughput of 61 sentences per second with `batch_size=8`.
 This leads to a total cost of $2.7 for processing 1 million sentences.

 With GPT models, we can calculate inference costs by counting tokens.
 Processing the tokens in 1 million sentences would cost ~$153 with GPT3.5 and ~$3061 with GPT4.
 The latency and throughput for these models are more complicated to calculate as they vary throughout the day depending on the current server load.
 Anyone working with GPT4 knows, however, that latency can often be multiple seconds and is rate limited.
 Note that speed is an issue for any LLM (API), including open-source LLMs.
 Many generative LLMs are simply too large to be fast.